6 Effective Communication Skills for Managers and How to Develop Them

 How to Develop Good Questioning Skills

-Questions need to be based within an open understanding between the asker and the receiver.
+Questions need to be based on an open understanding between the asker and the receiver.
 Within a professional setting, it is always better to ask rather than tell.
 Think of the question “How do you think you’re progressing?”.
 It asks the receiver to talk about their personal experience, allowing them to speak their mind and have agency, rather than being on the back foot.

-Questions should be open like these, non-threatening and allow for thinking time on the behalf of the person responding.
+Questions should be open like these, non-threatening and allow for thinking time on behalf of the person responding.
 It also gives you a chance to evaluate the answer, building upon what has been said and deepening the understanding between both parties.
 This is an example of active listening, where full concentration is maintained and well-developed responses are given.

 ...and How to Ensure You Actively Listen